oktawianklosko/radicalconversion/README.md

 # radicalconversion

 To do list:
-//First Draft of basic assets//Done
+//First Draft of basic assets//Done//
-//Create and implement music//Done
+//Create and implement music//Done//
-//Stop music at gameover//Done
+//Stop music at gameover//Done//
---When game resets twice gameover state fails to launch for some reason after the adding stopall sound
+//When game resets twice gameover state fails to launch for some reason after the adding stopall sound//Done//

-//Gameover when player dies//Done
+//Gameover when player dies//Done//
 -Tweek values to make the gameplay more difficult
-//Tweek gameplay to be more satisfying to play//Done -Add visual special effects
+//Tweek gameplay to be more satisfying to play//Done// -Add visual special effects
--Power ups
+//Power ups//Done//
 --Timer, random spawn
 -Sound effect for player/enemy deaths
 -Multiple Levels/states
 -Create title screen
--Create text screen which introduces the player to the game(Maybe provides lore) -Stop player from exiting bounds
+//Create text screen which introduces the player to the game(Maybe provides lore)//Done// -Stop player from exiting bounds
 -Add bunkers?
 -Alter the goal of the game
--Switch to ship2 when firing to make the ship flash -Switch bullet type through powerup
+-Switch to ship2 when firing to make the ship flash
--Bullet collision only works on the centre of the sprite

--Any final radical changes?
-Lore, text screen, animations, power moves, alter score with powerup
+//Switch bullet type through powerup//Done//

 Small diary- 31/12/17
 So far in this project I've struggled with transforming my ideas into my code